 Trung LUU (Western Metropolitan) (14:01): (1476) My constituency question is directed to the Minister for Roads and Road Safety regarding the intersection of Ballarat Road and Anderson Road in Sunshine North, which is listed as one of the five most dangerous intersections.
 I received correspondence from Brimbank City Council, with local residents expressing their concern to me about the safety of this intersection.
 It essentially is a bottleneck for traffic travelling east-west on Ballarat Road and north-south on McIntyre Road and Anderson Road.
-I ask the minister to provide my constituents with an update on the government's plan and a timeline for a complete upgrade of the Ballarat Road and Anderson Road intersection to finally be addressed.
+I ask the minister to provide my constituents with an update on the government's plan and a timeline for a complete upgrade of the Ballarat Road and Anderson Road intersection in Sunshine North.
+The residents deserve closure on this matter and for the dangerous intersection to finally be addressed.
 The western suburbs deserve better roads, and they need them now.